 The good ol' office copier—remember when that was a thing?
 Now, we're supposed to wrap our heads around the term "multifunction printers" or MFPs... or maybe just printers?

 With the ever-evolving dynamics of our workplace, it's no wonder many of us are left wondering:

 "What's the real deal between an Office Copier and a Multifunction Printer?"

-Document production is at the center of just about any workplace, so selecting the right printer or copier equipment is incredibly important.
-But with so many options on the market, it can be tough to determine what type of device is required to support your business’s operations.
+With so many options on the market, selecting the right printer or copier equipment is incredibly important.
 There are several key factors to consider when selecting the best option for your team, including size, speed, functionality, and, of course, price.

 In many cases, copiers and multifunction printers will do many of the same tasks—print, copy, scan, and sometimes even fax.
 The two options can be differentiated by specs like size, functionality, and price.

 To decide which is the best option for your office, you’ll first need to know what kind of workload your office will put on document imaging equipment.
 Start with this tool to help you calculate your annual printing expenses.
 Keep in mind the “hidden costs” of doing business, including upfront costs, downtime costs, and labor costs.

 Once you have this information, you can decide what specifications from the categories below make the most sense to meet your company’s day-to-day needs.

 Many offices still have a bulky “copy room” filled with several devices.
 However, for some teams that don’t rely on high-quality or quantity printing, a multifunction printer can reduce the need for square footage or desk space.
 Available in an extensive range of different sizes, some MFPs are small enough to fit on a desktop—perfect for small offices or to maximize space.